Skip to main content

 How to get a copy of a divorce decree or certificate

 A divorce decree is a court order ending a marriage.
 A divorce certificate is a vital document proving a divorce occurred.
-How you get copies depends on which document you want.
+Learn when you can use each and how to get copies.

-The decree establishes specific terms of the divorce.
-You will need a copy of it to get legal or government help enforcing decisions about:
+A divorce decree establishes specific terms of the divorce.
+You will need a copy of it to get legal or government help that enforces decisions about:

 • The division of a couple’s assets and debts